mobala/structuralwiki/_posts/2021-03-30-PE-Seismic-Exam-Quiz.md

 I created a 15 question quiz which I believe to be representative of some of he questions you might find on the California PE Seismic Exam.
-You can download the quiz along with a complete set of solutions here [here]({{ '/download/Seismic Design Quiz.pdf' | prepend: site.baseurl | prepend: site.url }})
+You can download the quiz along with a complete set of solutions [HERE]({{ '/download/Seismic Design Quiz.pdf' | prepend: site.baseurl | prepend: site.url }}).